gmacario/lora-docs/docs/udooneo.md

 > Binary currently is the current method; need to use udooneo-m4uploader copy binary into memory and start the M4.
 > http://www.udoo.org/forum/threads/how-to-use-m4-processor.3353/#post-16364

+>> I know .fw is some sort of binary and i can use udooneo-m4uploader to upload it, but how to generate it?
+Is .fw a renamed .bin? a renamed .elf?
+Absolutely no documentation at all on the m4 coprocessor for udoo.

+> It is binary, just rename.

 <!-- EOF -->